hull/hull-connectors/packages/connectors/hull-processor/assets/readme.md

 The Processor can  `add traits`,  `update traits` and `create events` for both, users and accounts.
 Furthermore it allows you to `link accounts`.

-You can use the `request` library ([https://github.com/request/request](https://github.com/request/request)) to call external services or send data to webhooks.
+You can use the `superagent` library ([https://github.com/visionmedia/superagent](https://github.com/visionmedia/superagent)) to call external services or send data to webhooks.

 Async/await and ES6 are supported by the connector, allowing you to write elegant code.